Data-driven content and an expert media relations strategy elevated this brand to the top of the U.S. market.

 Though Feedvisor had developed a reputation within the Israeli market, it had yet to become established in the United States and needed help earning credibility.
 The company had a wealth of informative content and thought leaders to discuss topics surrounding AI and e-commerce, but it lacked a strategy to reach the new audience.

 After working with a PR agency in the U.S. for a short period of time, Feedvisor came to Walker Sands to find new ways to increase its international profile.
 Walker Sands lives and breathes B2B technology, and with its dedicated retail technology team, it was a natural fit for Feedvisor.
-The two joined forces in early 2016 to generate buzz in the States.
+The two joined forces to generate buzz in the States.

 Feedvisor had been relying primarily on company news to drive brand awareness, but the company wasn’t finding its footing with journalists.
 Walker Sands worked with the Feedvisor team to develop an aggressive PR program that would infuse thought leadership with internal and third-party data to drive placements as it told the story of a quickly changing online marketplace.

 As a leading solution for sellers on Amazon, Feedvisor had a deep knowledge of the e-commerce landscape and was naturally positioned to become a thought leader in the industry.
 Using its close relationships with key journalists at relevant trade publications, Walker Sands helped establish the company as a go-to source for expert commentary.
 When news broke on topics like AI, machine learning and dynamic pricing, Walker Sands made sure Feedvisor was available for interviews or comments.

 Walker Sands also identified original and third-party data that Feedvisor had collected about habits of consumers and vendors, and helped the company effectively pitch the data to the media.